VanshR338/Insurance-Prediction/README.md

 ## 📌 Results

 - The *Random Forest Regressor* gave the most accurate predictions among the tested models.
-- Achieved an R² Score of around XX.XX% (fill this from your notebook output).
 - Feature importance showed *smoker* and *bmi* to be significant predictors of insurance charges.